cmelab/flowerMD/paper/paper.md

 ---
 # Summary
 `JankFlow` is a package for reproducibly performing complex HOOMD-Blue simulation workflows.
-It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application, chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing), and trajectory analysis through an extensible set of python classes.
-Common tasks and forcefields for organic macrmolecular and polymer simulations are included, as are tutorials demonstrating customization and extensibility.
+It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application and chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing) through an extensible set of Python classes.
+The modular design supports a library of complex workflows for organic macrmolecular and polymer simulations.
+Tutorials are provided to demonstrate package features and flexibility.

 # Statement of need